gleechi/gleechi.github.io/pages/0.12.0/unity/faqs.md

 You are not supposed to import the .obj files in your own scenes (since you have your original models there).
 The main purpose of the .obj files is to represent the raw mesh data of objects when they shall be sent through the [Baking Client](unity_component_vgbakingclient.0.12.0.html) to the cloud baking service.
 You can read more information on [Debug Files](debug_files.0.12.0.html#debug-files-content).

-### Why some of my interactable objects not baked?
+### Why are some of my interactable objects not baked?

 This can be caused by multiple things:
 * [Mesh not readable](#mesh-not-readable) error, or